 ‘What have you done to us?’.
 Abimelech confronts Abraham knowing Sarah is his wife.
 He recognises how wrong adultery is (as with many ANE nations).

 ‘No fear of God’.
-Abraham explains he thought they would have killed him for her.
-Clearly he didn’t think the LORD would protect him, rather he thought he needed to rely first on his own attempts to escape from the possible danger.
+Abraham explains he thought they would have killed him to get her.
+Clearly he didn’t want to put the LORD to the test, rather he needed to seek some means of escape from the potential danger.

 ‘She is my sister’.
 Abraham defends his statement saying she is his half sister.
 His only deception, not telling them she was his wife.